 - Sulphur, used to reduce inflammation of the colon and rectum, as well as the itching, burning sensation in the rectum caused by diarrhea.

 Homeopathic creams for problems in the anal area, such as itching and dryness, may help relieve proctitis symptoms.
 Ask your health care provider for more information.

 One study of 44 people with proctitis caused by radiation therapy found that acupuncture "cured" 73% of the participants, "markedly" relieved symptoms in 9%, and reduced symptoms to "moderate" in 18%.
 None of the people in the study said their symptoms got worse or stayed the same following acupuncture treatment.
 More research is needed to know if acupuncture can really help proctitis.

 Although research suggests that stress may be linked with IBD, scientists are not sure exactly how.
 Some researchers believe that psychotherapy along with these stress-reduction techniques may help relieve symptoms of proctitis:

 Prognosis and Complications

 Complications can range from ulcers and boils to severe bleeding.
 Proctitis related to ulcerative colitis may spread to more areas of the colon and other parts of the digestive tract.

-Mild forms of proctitis, which often go away on their own or by using creams and foams, don’t need long-term medication.
-People with more severe forms of proctitis, such as proctitis caused by gonorrhea, often don't respond as well to treatment.
+Mild forms of proctitis, which often go away on their own or by using creams and foams, do not need long-term medication.
+People with more severe forms of proctitis, such as proctitis caused by gonorrhea, often do not respond as well to treatment.
 In general, the prognosis for people with most forms of proctitis is good with proper treatment and follow-up with a doctor.

 Ammon HP.
 Boswellic acids in chronic inflammatory diseases.
 Planta Med.
 2006 Sep;72(12):1100-16.